Security researchers call for Guardian to retract false WhatsApp “backdoor” story

 An editorial note at the bottom of the article regarding that change reads: “This article was amended following a further statement from WhatsApp, which said that it did not give governments a “backdoor” into its systems.”

 But despite making some edits to the original report, the paper has published follow up articles that continue to suggest users switch from WhatsApp to Signal.
+It has also not issued a formal correction.

-While Tufekci has said on Twitter she “loves Signal” she argues in the letter that the messaging app is not an appropriate equivalent alternative for the mainstream WhatsApp user-base because it is a less reliable option, given it actively blocks message delivery after a new key has been generating (rather than just offering an opt-in warning that a key change has happened).
+While Tufekci has said on Twitter that she “loves Signal“, she argues in the letter it is not an appropriate equivalent alternative for the mainstream WhatsApp user-base because it is a less reliable option, given Signal actively blocks message delivery after a new key has been generated (rather than just offering an opt-in warning that a key change has happened).

 She also suggests use of Signal “may not be advisable in some settings, because it marks you as an activist”, arguing: “There are many threat models under which WhatsApp is the safest option, and there are reports of people around the world being jailed merely for having installed an encryption app.”